influxdata/docs-v2/content/influxdb/clustered/install/configure-cluster.md

 ### Set up cluster ingress

+{{% warn %}}
+Components of Clustered utilise gRPC/HTTP2.
+You may need to explicitly allow this on any external load balancers you use.
+{{% /warn %}}

 [Kubernetes ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) routes HTTP/S requests to services within the cluster and requires deploying an [ingress controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/).

 You can provide your own ingress or you can install [Nginx Ingress Controller](https://github.com/kubernetes/ingress-nginx) to use the InfluxDB-defined ingress.